tiennguyenhoan/kubernetes-usage-basic-learning/README.md

 I saw many people who want to learn with Kubernetes but they don't have much time for reading a bunch of definitions to understand how it works.

-Or just because many tutorials focus too much on explaining all the definitions of Kubernetes and examples aren't focused on what they exactly want, deploy a simple application from End to End
+Or just because many tutorials focus on the definitions of Kubernetes and they don't have practical examples on deploying a application from End to End

 Therefore, I made this small project with the aiming to support those, who want to learn k8s but don't have much time, to have the basic mindset of how Kubernetes works and how to work with it.

 In this guideline, we will cover basic knowledge of K8s with step by step examples and I hope this can help other beginners

-If you want to learn fully about Kubernetes please read [Kubernetes documentation](https://kubernetes.io/docs/tutorials/)
+> If you want to learn fully about Kubernetes please read [Kubernetes documentation](https://kubernetes.io/docs/tutorials/)

 **!
 Importants**:

 - We won't go depth into Docker in this guideline, but some basic knowledge in Docker and dockerize will be required.
 You can go to [Docker get started](https://docs.docker.com/get-started/) for a quick review about docker before we can move on

-- When you go through this guideline, you may see many explanations that may not correct 100% with the definitions on the official Documentation, since the target of this project is helping people have the general/basic knowledge on K8s.
+- When you go through this guideline, the explanations may not correct 100% with the definitions on the official Documentation, since the target of this project is helping people have the general/basic knowledge on K8s.
-  Therefore, I made this as simple as I can, and some of them are the simple conclusion about my experience in Kubernetes.
+  Therefore, I made this as simple as I can to help understand eaiser, and some of them are just the conclusion from my experience.

 Please let me know if any part of this guideline have incorrect, all of contributions are appreciated to make this guideline better